dynamicbutter/UniformLineSplitting/README.md

 # UniformLineSplitting
-Find the most uniform way to split lines at word boundaries, ignoring tags, with various constraints.
+Find the most uniform way to split lines at word boundaries, ignoring markup tags, with various constraints.

 ## Syntax
 ```csharp